 This half term we have three main questions the children will be learning about.

-These questions will form the basis of all of our learning this half term and will have particularly strong links with the understanding of the world aspects of our curriculum including comparing festivals, cultures and seasons as well as observing the effects the changing times of year have on the weather, nature and wildlife.
+These questions will form the basis of all of our learning this half term and have strong links with the understanding of the world aspect of our curriculum where we compare festivals, beliefs, cultures and seasons as well as observe the effects the changing times of year have on the weather, nature and wildlife.
 Our over-arching questions this term also link well to the personal, social and emotional areas on the curriculum as we look at the behaviours of goodies and baddies.

 This half term we will be completing our initial teaching of the phase 2 phonic sounds and tricky words which we sent to you in phonics pack 1.
 We will spend some time revising these sounds as it is important to ensure that all children can recognise and write all phase 2 sounds and tricky words before they move onto phase 3.
-Practicing these sounds at home is crucial, especially if this is a skill they are finding a bit tricky.
-When moving onto phase 3 we will begin to learn digraphs and tri-graphs (where one sound made up of more than one letter) such as ‘sh’ ‘th’ ‘igh’.
+Practicing these sounds at home is also a great way to help build your child’s familiarity with their sound, especially if this is a skill they are finding a bit tricky.
+When moving onto phase 3 we will begin to learn digraphs and tri-graphs (where one sound is made up of more than one letter) such as ‘sh’ ‘th’ ‘igh’.
 The children will continue to increase their bank of tricky words and begin to write in full sentences using capital letters and full stops to show the beginning and end.
 At this stage we will be looking for children to leave gaps (finger spaces) between each word so that their writing can be read back easily by both themselves and others.
 This is essential for them to make a good level of development in this area.
-We will also be beginning our first ‘Talk for writing’ project with the children this term.
+We will also be beginning our first ‘Talk for writing’ project based on Dear Zoo with the children this term.
 Talk for writing’ links pictures and actions to a well-known story as a strategy to help children retell the story using full sentences, interesting vocabulary and a consistent story structure.

 Finally, a large proportion of our time will still be spent developing our fine and gross motor skills.
 We will be developing these skills using a range of strategies including messy play, flipper flappers, dough disco and movement play.
 A fine and gross motor ideas for parent’s leaflet will also be distributed to parents later in the term so that these skills can continue to be worked on at home with the ultimate aim of every child confidently holding a pencil with a tripod grip and feeling confident whilst forming all of their letters.